 Richard Pearce & Jonathan Beatty piano

-Royal College of Music Guitar Quartet
+Royal College of Music Guitar Trio

 Argentinian Ariel Ramírez’s evocative Misa Criolla, premiered by the Royal Choral Society in the UK in 1995, is the centrepiece in a concert at Holy Trinity Church that celebrates the universal beats, melodies and rhythms of vernacular folk music.
 Written in 1964, Misa Criolla combines the sacred mass with the deeply-rooted musical rituals and dances of Latin America.
 Ramírez’s beautifully melodic Navidad Nuestra, an uplifting folk drama of the nativity, is similarly based on the popular traditional music of Hispanic America; both will be performed with a vibrant guitar and percussion accompaniment.